statechannels/statechannels/notes/force-move-implementation.md

 ### Proposal for state hash

-The hash of the state that the participants sign should be the hash of the following:
+The data that the participants sign should be the hash of the following:

 - TurnNum
 - isFinal
-- ChannelId
+- ChannelId (= fixedPartHash)
   - ChainId
   - Participants
   - ChannelNonce